 - During one of the commission hearings, I questioned high-ranking CDF personnel as to how many controlled burns have occurred in the San Diego County Region in the last few years and I received no answer.
 If one lives in San Diego County, one knows we have not had any controlled burns.
 I also asked a question referring to the literally thousands of dead trees in our forests that have been killed by the bark beetle.
 My question was very simple, "How many bark beetle infested trees has CDF cleared from our local forests?"
 There was no answer to that question.
-The only trees killed by the Cedar fire. - At the Riverside County commission meeting, Supervisor Jim Venable, when reading from a prepared statement referred to truthfulness and made the following statement:
+The only trees killed by this disease that have been cleared were those that have been destroyed by the Cedar fire. - At the Riverside County commission meeting, Supervisor Jim Venable, when reading from a prepared statement referred to truthfulness and made the following statement: